 What is interesting about these behaviours, however, is that similar patterns are evident in people who have Post Traumatic Stress Disorder (PTSD), into which much more funding has been invested for research and treatment.
-During episodes of anxiety or trauma, the rapid release of stress hormones (mainly cortisol, adrenaline and norepinephrine) causes the left hemisphere of the brain, housing one of the speech processing centres in the Broca’s area, to become immobilised.
+During episodes of anxiety or trauma, the rapid release of stress hormones (mainly cortisol, adrenaline and norepinephrine) causes the left hemisphere of the brain, housing one of the speech processing centres in Broca’s area, to become immobilised.
 This, in effect, freezes the person's ability to speak.
-They can still see the words they want to say in the visual cortex of their brain and can also hear the sound of those words in the auditory cortex of their brain but they just cannot recall them verbally (Schore, 2017).
+They can still see the words they want to say in the visual cortex of their brain and can also hear the sound of those words in the auditory cortex of their brain but they just cannot express them verbally (Schore, 2017).

 I'm really excited about this discovery as it opens a new doorway into the phenomenon of why the arts make such a difference to unlocking young children's communication channels.
 So much so that I have decided to try and put a more rigorous, scientifically tested evidence base behind my theory by studying this as part of a PhD programme in the new Biosocial Science Lab at Manchester Metropolitan University.

 What will the research involve?

 Specifically, this study aims to test the suitability of dance and music to help 3-5 year old children with selective mutism (SM) to unlock their creative voice using improvisation techniques that help the brain and body to construct new paradigms of expressive communication.
-This study will contribute to the current gap in research by building significant new interdisciplinary knowledge around SM and the importance of creativity in the processes of building self-mastery, creative confidence and neurodiverse communication skills for SM children.
+This study will contribute to the current gap in research by building significant new interdisciplinary knowledge around SM and the importance of creativity in the processes of building expressive, creative confidence and neurodiverse communication channels for SM children.
 This will be achieved by:

 Conducting an interdisciplinary investigation into SM therapies from the arts, behavioural, neuropsychology, pedagogic and bioscientific fields to identify the best ways for dance and music to help untangle emotional, psychological and physiological blocks to young children’s communication through voice and body (Amir, 1996; Jones, 2012).